Scifabric/docs.pybossa.com/docs/api.md

     GET http://{pybossa-site-url}/api/task?orderby=id&desc=true

-Check all the attritbutes that you can use to order by in the [Domain Object section](http://docs.pybossa.com/en/latest/model.html).
+Check all the attributes that you can use to order by in the [Domain Object section](http://docs.pybossa.com/en/latest/model.html).

 <div class="admonition note">